 Governance and Capability

-This area is responsible for the strategic planning and coordination of intelligence capabilities development for the National Intelligence Community (NIC), including the Intelligence Capability Investment Plan and the administration of the Joint Capability Fund.
+This area is responsible for the strategic planning and coordination of intelligence capabilities development for the NIC, including the Intelligence Capability Investment Plan and the administration of the Joint Capability Fund.
 It is also responsible for the development of whole-of-NIC approaches to strategic workforce capability and development; data and ICT interoperability and analytics; and structured responses to technological change and to drive innovation.
-Its governance function includes the development of NIC-wide Intelligence policy and secretariat support to NIC governance forums.
+Its governance function includes the development of NIC-wide intelligence policy and secretariat support to NIC governance forums.

 Intelligence Coordination Integration and Engagement (ICIE)